MathiasHarrer/protect-website/content/en/ebert/index.md

 <br></br>

-## Awards
+## Awards (Selection)

 * **Comenius Award of the European Federation of Psychologist Association (EFPA)** selected from nominations from all european national societies for scientific psychology in Europe 2017
 * **Charlotte- und Karl-Bühler Prize of the German Society for Psychology** for the "scientific work which has reached the status of a research program and which has already influenced psychology and research fields beyond"
 * **Young Researcher Award 2015** of the Clinical Psychology and Psychotherapy Group of the German Society for Psychology
 * **Prize of the German Society for Behavior Therapy  (DGVT)** for special contributions on the field of behavior therapy, 2014
 * **Grant Personal Mobility EU Erasmus** for scientific work at the Free University Amsterdam  (Prof. Dr. Pim Cuijpers), October-December 2013